Sir-Jude/Distriflask/README.md

 Add the following environmental variables
 ```
 SECRET_KEY = <a_secure_secret_key>
-export FLASK_ENV=development
+FLASK_ENV=development
-export FLASK_APP=project.py
+FLASK_APP=project.py
 ```

-Whitout these, we would have to stop the server and restart it everytime we made some modifications in our code to let them take effect.
+The **SECRET_KEY** is a crucial configuration variable used for security-related purposes, especially for cryptographic functions and session management

+The **FLASK_ENV** variable is used to set the Flask environment and determines the behavior of the app: it can have values like "development", "testing" or "production".

+The **FLASK_APP** variable is used by Flask to locate the app and it is used as its entry point.

-Finally, in the main project file, import the libraries which allows to use it
+Finally, in the main project file, import the libraries which allows to use the .env file
 ```
 import os
 from dotenv import load_dotenv
 ```

-# Create the project.py file and import the libraries to use flask
+# Create the project.py file and set it up to use Flask
 Import the libraries
 ```
-from flask import Flask, render_template
+from flask import Flask, render_template, redirect, url_for
 ```

 Initialize a Flask application instance